 Part two of this theory test must be completed within 23 minutes and will cover 30 questions about the traffic regulations/rules and 10 questions relating to insight regarding traffic situations.
 These questions and answers are shown on your own personal touch screen and not read out.
-These questions are divided into four different types:
+These questions are divided into five different types:

 - Multiple Choice Questions: here you push the button marked A, B or C

 - Yes/No Questions: here you simply answer by pushing the YES or NO button

 - Open Questions: here you’ll need to key in a certain Number (without decimals), e.g. 50, 70 etc.

 - Single or Multiple Drag Questions: here you’ll need to drag one or more answer circles with a figure 1, 2 or 3 to an open destination circle